Svalorzen/CppCopyProposal/README.md

 Design Decisions
 ----------------

-- It should be simple to create and extend a strong typedef of a given class as it is when using inheritance.
+- Creating and extending a strong typedef of a given class should be as simple as extending a class using inheritance.
 - The interface of types should be built incrementally, as it is now, and it should not be possible to remove methods/attributes of the original type.
 This allows to understand type hierarchies more easily.